Skip to content

 The introspection endpoint is an implementation of RFC 7662.

-It can be used to validate reference tokens (or JWTs if the consumer does not have support for appropriate JWT or cryptographic libraries).
-The introspection endpoint requires authentication - since the client of an introspection endpoint is an API, you configure the secret on the ApiResource.
+It can be used to validate reference tokens, JWTs (if the consumer does not have support for appropriate JWT or cryptographic libraries) and refresh tokens.
+Refresh tokens can only be introspected by the client that requested them.

 POST /connect/introspect